Vigil honors Rogers teen found shot in head

 Jordan Shannon was one of Alexus' former teachers.

-"Even at 10 or 11 years old, she was hilarious and did anything she could to help anybody out."
+"Even at 10 or 11 years old, she was hilarious and did anything she could to help anybody out," Shannon said.

-Coach Brandon Boatwright remembers Alexus when she was manager for the football team in the ninth grade.
-He said she served in a manner that was never about her, but how could she help the other managers, coaches and players.
+Coach Brandon Boatwright remembers Alexus from when she was the football team's manager in the ninth grade.
+He said she served in a manner that was never about her, but how she could help the other managers, coaches and players.

 "She was always putting herself behind everybody else and putting others in front of her," he said.
 "That's how I will remember her."